kunallad54/BL-JUnit-Testing/README.md

    - Invalid User Details - Rewrite all Test Cases to take in Custom Exception for Invalid First Name, Last Name, Email, Mobile, and Password

+7. Refactor the Code to use Lambda Function to validate User Entry
+   - Use Lambda Function to validate First Name, Last Name, Email, Mobile, and Password